Stephanie Zettel, B. Sc. (Honours), BN, MN

 B. Sc.
 (Honours), Queens University

 My clinical experience is mainly in the ER.
-I have over 10 years of experience as a RN in the ER and first worked on a neurology and neurosurgery when I graduated.
+I have over 10 years of experience as an RN in the ER and first worked in neurology and neurosurgery when I graduated.
 I was always interested in teaching students and developed a love of clinical teaching.
 My MN focuses on learning in the adult acute care environment and how students link theory to practice.
-I have completed a further research project in SoTL as a Nexen Scholar at MRU during 2011 where I also looked at how 1st year students linked theory to practice.
+I have completed a further research project in SoTL as a Nexen Scholar at MRU in 2011, where I also looked at how 1st-year students linked theory to practice.
 Over the years, I have developed an interest in how students learn critical thinking, both in how they read textbooks and in how they apply their new understanding in clinical practice.

 Areas of Instruction